Are We Living in Devastating Times?

 Jacqueline Kitts, is a guest author, and senior citizen.
-She currently lives in a very conservative area in Florida and finds interacting with many friends somewhat depressing these days.
+She currently lives in Northwest Florida and finds interacting with many friends somewhat depressing these days.
 In this short piece, she shares her experience as a youth in England, and her approach to coping in America today.

 I have come to the conclusion that most Americans have absolutely no idea what it is like to live in devastating times and think that the end of the world is near because they have to stay home, or social distance or wear a mask or can't watch their favorite sports event, all because of an unknown virus that is proving to be quite deadly.
 Europe and UK had 4 years of the First World War, a twenty or so year break trying to recover, then another six year war which was even more devastating and trying to recover from that, plus communism, cold war food shortages health concerns the list goes on.